 The subject TMF designs have been developed in between the prefeasibility and feasibility levels.
 Detailed geotechnical engineering analyses have not been completed and this may have a potential impact on the current design and cost estimate accuracy because of potential design modifications to be developed when the results of geotechnical and hydrogeological investigations and laboratory testing have become available.
-It is recommended that the geotechnical engineering analyses be conducted to confirm the design before next phase engineering.
+It is recommended that the geotechnical engineering analysis be conducted to confirm the design before the next phase of engineering.

-It is recommended identifying the location for storing the tailings produced during the rest of 0.9-year operation.
-The potential use of the tailings for making bricks for local infrastructure requirements should be further studied and confirmed.
+It is recommended to identify the location for storing the tailings produced during the rest of the 0.9-year operation.
+The potential use of the tailings for making bricks to be included in local infrastructure projects should be further studied and confirmed.